Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/migration_guide.md

 ### Cross Service SDK improvements

-The modern Event Hubs client library also provides the ability to share in some of the cross-service improvements made to the Azure development experience, such as
+The modern Event Hubs client library also provides the ability to share in some of the cross-service improvements made to the Azure development experience, such as:
 - using the new [`azure-identity`](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/identity/azure-identity/README.md) library to share a single authentication approach between clients
 - a unified logging and diagnostics pipeline offering a common view of the activities across each of the client libraries

+### New features

+We have a variety of new features in version 5 of the Event Hubs library.

+- Ability to create a batch of messages with the `EventHubProducer.create_batch()` and `EventDataBatch.add()` APIs.
+This will help you manage events to be sent in the most optimal way.
+- Ability to configure the retry policy used by operations on the clients.
+- Authentication with AAD credentials using [`azure-identity`](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/identity/azure-identity/README.md).

+Refer to the [changelog](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/eventhub/azure-eventhub/CHANGELOG.md) for more new features, changes and bug fixes.

 ## Important changes

 ### Client hierarchy

-In the interest of simplifying the API surface, we've made two distinct clients, rather than having a single `EventHubClient`:
-* `EventHubProducerClient` for sending events.
-* `EventHubConsumerClient` for receiving events.
+In the interest of simplifying the API surface, we've made two distinct clients: the `EventHubProducerClient` for sending events and the `EventHubConsumerClient` for receiving events.
+This is in contrast to the single `EventHubClient` that was used to create senders and receivers.
 We've also merged the functionality from `EventProcessorHost` into `EventHubConsumerClient`.

 #### Approachability